-- Levuka nomination is under preparation. - Of the 4 sites on the Tentative List, the Fiji Heritage Committee, following the Third Global Strategy Meeting for the Pacific held in Fiji in 1997, chose Levuka as the first site.
-Application to the Preparatory Assistance Grant was first submitted in 2000 and the preparatory process for nomination of Levuka is currently underway.
+- Of the 4 sites on the Tentative List, the Fiji Heritage Committee, following the Third Global Strategy Meeting for the Pacific held in Fiji in 1997, chose Levuka as the first site. - Application to the Preparatory Assistance Grant was first submitted in 2000 and the preparatory process for nomination of Levuka is currently underway.

-1.3 Protection, conservation and presentation of the cultural and natural heritage
+I.3 Protection, conservation and presentation of the cultural and natural heritage